For The Confused Indian Buyer: Here Are The Best Earphones Under Rs. 1000

 We're inclined to agree.

-Coming to the soundstage, we wish to not venture there and Three-dimensional imaging is a distant dream.
+Coming to the soundstage, we wish to not venture there.
+All we can say is that three-dimensional imaging is a distant dream.
 In fact, 'narrow' is the word that comes to mind here.
 Noise isolation, on the other hand, is trumped by the Panasonic RP-HJE190 which is also featured on this list.

 Sony's MDR-EX155AP is an upgrade from the existing MDR-EX150.
 The only point of difference in this model is the added mic and remote.